 - in pulmonary valve stenosis, the left pulmonary artery preferentially dilates due to the orientation of the stenotic jet

 - both the right and left pulmonary arteries will enlarge which distinguishes this from pulmonary valve stenosis; there may also be peripheral pulmonary vascular pruning

 Step 4: cardiac size and shape

-Finally the heart itself may be abnormal in size or demonstrate alterations in shape representing underlying chamber enlargement or anatomic anomalies.
-It is also important to assess for the correct orientation of the heart by looking for the liver/stomach below the diaphragm and reviewing side markers.
+Finally, the heart itself may be abnormal in size or demonstrate alterations in shape representing underlying chamber enlargement or anatomic anomalies.
+It is also important to assess the correct orientation of the heart by looking for the liver/stomach below the diaphragm and reviewing side markers.

 Step 5: spine, rib cage and sternum